 - Likewise, they are not allowed to use them during family dinner or family meetings.

 We wanted to make a rule that they have to hand over the devices when we ask for them, because really they are ours.
 Even if they bought the device themselves, we pay for the phone service and the wifi.
 We got a surprising amount of resistance on this, partially because we didn’t set this up as an expectation from the beginning.
 They really believe the devices belong to them and that we are invading their privacy by looking at them.
 I can understand their position somewhat.
 On the one hand, we as parents need to be monitoring not only the amount of time they use devices, but also what they are doing on them and with them.
 However, it is also like reading their diaries in a sense, or listening in to both sides of their phone conversations.
 It’s a tricky balance.
-As I was thinking about this problem I came up with the following solution:

 We do allow exceptions to these rules, especially when the children calmly explain what they want.
 As I explained in the post Use Your Words, I want my children to learn that the more words you use the more likely you are to get what you want.
 For example, if friends are over, the internet can stay on beyond the usual time.
 Or, over Christmas break if they want to watch an extra show on Netflix, that’s okay.